roth-michael/FoundryVTT-RestRecovery/README.md

 ### [Feat: Chef](https://www.dndbeyond.com/feats/chef)

 If a character that is assigned to a player possesses the Chef feat as well as Chef's Utensils, each character in the party will roll an additional 1d8 as a part of the short rest.

+# Contributing

+In order to contribute to this module, you will need to run `npm install` and then `npm run build-watch` in order to build the module the `./dist` folders.